-With effect from 6th April 2014, High Court Enforcement Officers (HCEOs) will enforce money judgments via a writ of control, which replaces the former writ of fieri facias.
+With effect from 6th April 2014, High Court Enforcement Officers (HCEOs) enforce money judgments via a writ of control, which replaced the former writ of fieri facias.

 Fees and stages

 The enforcement process for enforcement by an HCEO is set out into four stages:

 - Enforcement stage 2